-- 9.1 A single tender action or commitment is not allowed unless it is in compliance with the Law and approved in advance by the Commercial and Customer Services Director.
-Single tender action is the awarding of a Contract to a contractor without undertaking a competitive tendering exercise.
-Single tender actions are permitted under Regulation 32 of The Public Contracts Regulations 2015 in the following exceptional circumstances: - where no tenders, no suitable tenders, no requests to participate or no suitable requests to participate have been submitted in response to an open procedure or a restricted procedure, provided that the initial conditions of the Contract are not substantially altered; - where the works, supplies or services can be supplied only by a particular supplier for any of the following reasons: - i. the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance, - ii. competition is absent for technical reasons, - iii. the protection of exclusive rights, including intellectual property rights, - but only, in the case of paragraphs (ii) and (iii), where no reasonable alternative or substitute exists and the absence of competition is not the result of an artificial narrowing down of the parameters of the procurement.

-- insofar as is strictly necessary where, for reasons of extreme urgency brought about by events unforeseeable by the Council, the time limits for the open or restricted procedures or competitive procedures with negotiation cannot be complied with; - in the case of goods contracts, for additional deliveries by the original supplier which are intended either as a partial replacement of supplies or installations or as the extension of existing supplies or installations where a change of supplier would oblige the contracting authority to acquire supplies having different technical characteristics which would result in incompatibility or disproportionate technical difficulties in operation and maintenance; - in the case of works or services contracts, new works and services consisting of the repetition of similar works or services entrusted to the contractor to which the Council awarded the original Contract, provided that such works or services are in conformity with a basic project for which the original Contract was awarded following a competitive procedure under the Public Contracts Regulations 2015.
+- where no tenders, no suitable tenders, no requests to participate or no suitable requests to participate have been submitted in response to an open procedure or a restricted procedure, provided that the initial conditions of the Contract are not substantially altered; - where the works, supplies or services can be supplied only by a particular supplier for any of the following reasons: - i. the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance, - ii. competition is absent for technical reasons, - iii. the protection of exclusive rights, including intellectual property rights, - but only, in the case of paragraphs (ii) and (iii), where no reasonable alternative or substitute exists and the absence of competition is not the result of an artificial narrowing down of the parameters of the procurement. - insofar as is strictly necessary where, for reasons of extreme urgency brought about by events unforeseeable by the Council, the time limits for the open or restricted procedures or competitive procedures with negotiation cannot be complied with; - in the case of goods contracts, for additional deliveries by the original supplier which are intended either as a partial replacement of supplies or installations or as the extension of existing supplies or installations where a change of supplier would oblige the contracting authority to acquire supplies having different technical characteristics which would result in incompatibility or disproportionate technical difficulties in operation and maintenance; - in the case of works or services contracts, new works and services consisting of the repetition of similar works or services entrusted to the contractor to which the Council awarded the original Contract, provided that such works or services are in conformity with a basic project for which the original Contract was awarded following a competitive procedure under the Public Contracts Regulations 2015.
 The basic project must indicate the extent of possible additional works or services and the conditions under which they will be awarded.
-As soon as the first project is put up for tender, the possible use of this procedure shall be disclosed and the total estimated cost of subsequent works or services shall be taken into consideration by the contracting authority when assessing the estimated contract value. - 9.2 Where a competition has been undertaken, in accordance with Section 8, and only a single bid has been received, the Commercial and Customer Services Director can approve the award of a Contract, subject to a value for money review being undertaken and an audit trail being available for inspection.
+As soon as the first project is put up for tender, the possible use of this procedure shall be disclosed and the total estimated cost of subsequent works or services shall be taken into consideration by the contracting authority when assessing the estimated contract value. - 9.26.3 Where a competition has been undertaken, in accordance with Section 85, and only a single bid has been received, the Commercial and Customer Services Director can approve the award of a Contract, subject to a value for moneyan appropriate review being undertaken and an audit trail being available for inspection.
 The award of the Contract cannot proceed without this authorisation.